-Since 2007, the MHF has mobilized US$62 million from donors, providing life-saving assistance to 2.6 million people through 152 projects.
-Throughout 2019, the MHF has been activated in three occasions: in May, through a first reserve allocation of US$1.5 million, under a larger Integrated Allocation Strategy to respond to the new displacement in Rakhine State, together with the Central Emergency Response Fund (CERF); in July, through a first standard allocation of US$8 million against the 2019 Humanitarian Response Plan (HRP); and, currently, through a second standard allocation of US$6 million, still in the project selection process.
-This last allocation aims at addressing urgent needs in the most crisis-affected states across Myanmar, including Rakhine, Kachin and Shan States and the South-East part of Myanmar.
-In addition, agriculture support for flood-affected farmers in Kachin and the South-East, seriously affected by monsoon rains in 2019, has been prioritized in this allocation.
+Since 2007, the MHF has mobilized US$63.2 million from donors, providing life-saving assistance to 2.7 million people through 178 projects.
+Throughout 2019, the MHF was activated in three occasions: in May, through a first reserve allocation of $1.5 million, under a larger Integrated Allocation Strategy to respond to the new displacement in Rakhine State, together with the Central Emergency Response Fund (CERF); in July, through a first standard allocation of $8 million; and in November, through a second standard allocation of $6 million.
+These standard allocations targeted urgent needs in the most crisis-affected states across Myanmar, including Chin, Rakhine, Kachin and Shan States and the South-East part of Myanmar.
+In addition, agriculture support for flood-affected farmers in Kachin and the South-East, seriously affected by monsoon rains in 2019, was prioritized in the last allocation.

 Allocations in 2019, amounting $15.5 million, have supported 40 projects being implemented by 25 direct partners and 34 sub-partners, and targeting 629,000 persons, of which 53 per cent are women and girls, and 43 per cent, children and adolescents under 18.
 In 2019, the MHF received $16.6 million in contributions from nine donors.
 As of 29 February 2020, two donors has committed $1.3 million, out of a target of $27.8 million (15 per cent of the total HRP funding received in 2019).